 Will you come speak to my group?

 Back in my early days of being published, I would read and respond to every single piece of mail I got.
-These days, it’s either spend my working hours answering email or spend them writing books.
-Most of the time, I opt for writing books...but I do try to read as much as I can, and answer as often as it’s possible.
-If you want to stay in touch, feel free to friend me on Facebook or follow me on Twitter, where I’m @jenniferweiner.
+These days, I either spend my working hours answering email or spend them writing books.
+Most of the time, I opt for writing books... but I do try to read as much as I can, and answer as often as possible.
+If you want to stay in touch, feel free to find me on Facebook or follow me on Twitter, where I'm @JenniferWeiner.
 I write funny things!
 Time Magazine said so!

 What’s your sign?

 Somebody actually asked me this at a reading once, at the Powell's in Portland and I said, "Aries."